jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
++ [done] Make static plot for recent history of contact
+    - make it load when user scrolls down
+    - there needs to be a datapoint for every month/week, in range, even if zero

 - having an overlap time for the update can lead to duplicate data getting added into stats

 + app should add and remove contact from Misses You group automatically at the appropriate times